 SUBTITLE R. MCMILLAN SLOW SAND FILTRATION SITE DEVELOPMENT

 Sec.
 2181.
-This subtitle may be cited as the “McMillan Site Development Amendment Act of 2021.”
+This subtitle may be cited as the “McMillan Site Development Act of 2021.”

 Sec.
 2182. (a) Notwithstanding any provision of law, the development of the McMillan Slow Sand Filtration Site described in subsection (b) of this section, shall proceed expeditiously and without further delay through all phases of demolition and construction of the foundation of the community center consistent with the permits already issued by the Department of Consumer and Regulatory Affairs, including Demolition Permit number D1600814 and Foundation Permit number FD1800040, and any extensions or reinstatements of, or amendments to, those permits, and other permits for the project.